 And I’ve just learnt Danish damn it and passed my PD3 exam.
 Even the doctor told me recently that on my notes it says medical staff can speak to me in Danish because I speak and understand enough.
 I got to that level!
 My work as a journalist in Denmark has also recently increased and it’s exciting to be called upon to give analysis on the news here.
 But reframing that, as the Danes do so brilliantly, I’ve achieved more than I ever expected from our stay here and we’re leaving on a high, having enjoyed our last summer here out of lockdown, with so many happy memories and a great foundation to build on.

-The decision has been in the long-term plan for at least a year because of Lydia becoming school age.
+The decision has been in the long-term plan for at least a year because of needing to decide about schools.
 Things get a bit more serious.
 Then we found out after Christmas that we had to move from our apartment by August.
 We signed a four-year contract but it had a one-year break clause and our landlords decided to come back to Denmark from their four-year work posting abroad.
 It hadn’t worked out for them and we, of all people, can sympathise with the difficulties of moving your family away from your home country.
 Unfortunately for us, it meant the prospect of looking for our fifth apartment in three years.
 And this one was the best.
 We’d said it would be the last time we moved in Copenhagen before returning to England because moving is not easy.
 We’d become friends with our neighbours, the girls spent hours on end playing with the children in the courtyard, we had a hidden room in the basement where guests could stay, it was the perfect set-up.
 Apartment-hunting in Copenhagen is difficult.
 There’s not a lot of choice, you don’t get a lot of space for your money, and if you go with an agency, they’ll keep your deposit at the end, to refurbish the whole place – painting every wall and re-sanding the wooden floors.
 Your deposit is three month’s rent.
 You also pay three months’ rent in advance on top of that, before moving in.
 It’s a mini house deposit.
 We have always avoided agencies and gone for private landlords, who tend to be understanding families who have given us our deposit back and been fair about what and when we pay upfront.
 But it comes at a cost, of it being in their hands as to how long we stay for.

 We researched buying an apartment in Copenhagen.
 But even if we sold our Sheffield house, we still wouldn’t be able to afford somewhere that was big enough for a family of four in Copenhagen – unless I got a full-time corporate job – and that wasn’t something I wanted to compromise on, as I want to be flexible in my work so I can be there for the children, especially when Rich travels away so much.
 We could move out of the city but that would mean starting out again, away from the family we have in the city, making more new friendships and a network.
 The friendships you make as an expat are so important and take time to invest in, so you and your children trust them, should you need to lean on them in an emergency and vice versa.